 For Ohio mom Laura Bruns, there was no hesitation about getting guardianship for her daughter Beth, who is now 23.

 Laura was involved in her local ARC and attended several guardianship workshops.
-She also had a family member with disabled children and saw what some of the legal ramifications were by not getting guardianship.
+She also had a family member who had children with disabilities, and saw what some of the legal ramifications were by not getting guardianship.

 “My biggest concern was that Beth was vulnerable to being abused,” said Laura.
 “Guardianship was something that I had planned to do all along.”